diku-dk/RefractiveSfM/README.md

 UPnP and GPnP rely on installation of the OpenGV library.

-## Side contribution
+## Side contributions
 1. We extend Agrawal's open-source implementation to handle single refraction and double refraction with three different media.
-2. We implement the algorithms described in the following articles.
-Furthermore, we accelerate them using the virtual camera transformation.
+2. We implement the algorithms described in the following articles and furthermore, we accelerate them using the virtual camera transformation.
 > Chadebecq, François, et al. "Refractive two-view reconstruction for underwater 3d vision."
 International Journal of Computer Vision 128.5 (2020): 1101-1117.

 > Chadebecq, François, et al. "Refractive structure-from-motion through a flat refractive interface."
 Proceedings of the ieee international conference on computer vision.
 2017.

 ## How-to-use